Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in (A)dS spacetime

-We should emphasis that we do not impose the Lorenz gauge: $k_I\cdot \ma{A}_I=0$.
-The interaction current \cite{Armstrong:2022jsa,Tao:2022nqc} between gluons and minimal coupled scalars in (A)dS can be written as:
+and the signle point current $\phi_{i}(z)$ satisfies the Klein-Gordon equation $(\ma{D}_{i}^2-M^{2})\phi_{i}(z)=0$.
+The interaction current \cite{Armstrong:2022jsa,Tao:2022nqc} between gluons and scalars that are minimally coupled in (A)dS can be expressed as:

-Here, the boundary and bulk components is also mixed with each others.
-And for cosmological application, we focus on the minimal coupled scalar conformally coupled with gluons.
-And we denote such scalar currents as $\phi$.
+The interaction currents between gluons and minimally coupled scalars in (A)dS have mixed boundary and bulk components.
+And for cosmological purposes, we specifically consider the case of a minimally coupled scalar that is conformally coupled to gluons.
+We refer to these scalar currents as $\phi$.